hassansaei/BMQuant/README.md

 ---

-This macro takes raw data in .czi format, regeans of interest (ROIs), and ilastk project file as input.
+This macro takes raw data in .czi format, regions of interest (ROIs), and ilastk project file as input.
 We can assign the thickness of the border indicating the basement membranes in our objects (glomeruli or tubule).
-It calculates border area and mean fluorscent intensity of the channel of interest and generate a csv file with the values for each object.
+It calculates the border area and means the fluorescent intensity of the channel of interest and generates a CSV file with the values for each object.

 ---